RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 ### Pre-requisite

 We have created this course so that anyone with a basic understanding of cloud computing will be able to learn about Containers and Kubernetes.

+## Learning Objectives
+After completing this course you will be able to:

+- Understand the benefits of containers
+- Build and run a container image
+- Understand Kubernetes architecture
+- Write a YAML deployment file
+- Expose deployment as a service
+- Manage applications with Kubernetes
+- Use ReplicaSets, auto-scaling, rolling updates and service bindings
+- Understand the benefits of OpenShift, Istio and other important tools